Langedijk

 Langedijk ([ˌlɑŋəˈdɛik]; West Frisian Dutch: Langedìk) is a former municipality in the Netherlands, in the province of North Holland and the region of West-Frisia.
 Langedijk received city rights in 1415.

 Langedijk and the former municipality of Heerhugowaard merged into the new municipality of Dijk en Waard on 1 January 2022.

 Population centres

-The former municipality of Langedijk consisted of the following cities, towns, villages and/or districts:
+The former municipality of Langedijk contained the following small towns and villages: